 The easiest way to communicate before you start exercising with your ElectroLarynx (EL) is writing.
 This technique is often slow and frustrating, but at the beginning of the recovery process, it is the most accurate way for the patient to communicate words to his family, friends and medical staff.

 Voice rehabilitation involves teaching the patient that underwent a laryngectomy to re-speak with another voice after the operation.
 Several techniques can be learned with the help of orthopedists or speech therapists.
 In any case, the repetition of the exercises at home and the motivation make it possible to get back a voice for the patient.

 The duration of learning varies according to the people and techniques used (from a few weeks to several months).
 If radiotherapy is indicated after the operation, this re-education often lasts longer.
 Whatever method is used, it is essential to know that this rehabilitation can be long and that motivation is the critical element in success.

-Communication during laryngectomy recovery phase:
+Speaking and Communicating during laryngectomy recovery phase:

 There are many ways to communicate before completing vocal rehabilitation:

 This technique is simple, practical and above all economical.
 The pen and the pencil are universal expression tools that allow you to write your thoughts easily and keep them lasting.
 However, having to write everything to express oneself can sometimes be restrictive.
 Not to mention that to adopt this method of communication, a precise motor function and good vision are often required.